gameoverhack/ofxOpenNI/README.markdown

 Mac:

-- In XCode, create a new group "ofxOpenNI"
-- Draw these directories from ofxOpenNI into this new group: ofxOpenNI/src
-- Add a search path to: ../../../addons/ofxOpenNI/include/
-- Copy the "ofxOpenNI/mac/copy_to_data_path" to your bin/data directory of your application.
+- Copy 'example' folder to yourofdir/apps/yourworkingdir
-- Drag and drop the file: bin/data/openni/lib/libOpenNI.dylib into your project
+- Copy the 'ofxOpenNI/mac/copy_to_data_openni_path' to your bin/data/openni dire
+ctory of your example.

 PC:

-Instructions coming soon...
+- Copy 'example' folder to yourofdir/apps/yourworkingdir
+- Copy the 'ofxOpenNI/win/copy_to_data_openni_path' to your bin/data/openni dire
+ctory of your example.